 "It rained during the survivor's lap.
 Poured.
 Only half of them had umbrellas but they walked.
 The luminaria that circled the track that circled the football field weren't going to light, but they walked, and we cheered and clapped.
-40 some folks walked by us, some smiling, some glancing at the uncooperative sky, some of whom as you read this
+40 some folks walked by us, some smiling, some glancing at the uncooperative sky, some of whom as you read this no longer alive.

 Charleroi High School hosts the Mon Vallley Cancer Walk.
 Kids from 4 different schools: Belle Vernon, Ringgold, Fraiset and Charleroi walk their quarter mile track for an entire day, taking turns, taking breaks, hawking snacks and toys and games to themselves and anyone else who wants join them.
 They raised 110,000 dollars.